 Can high or low levels of iodine in my system be harmful while I breastfeed my baby?

-Yes.
-A baby receives all of his iodine (for making his own thyroid hormone) from his diet.
-If you are breastfeeding, your baby gets all of his dietary iodine from your breast milk.
-Therefore, it is important that you get enough iodine while breastfeeding.
+A baby receives all of their iodine (for making their own thyroid hormone) from their diet.
+If you are breastfeeding, your baby gets all of their dietary iodine from your breast milk.
+That means it is important that you get enough iodine while breastfeeding.
 The Recommended Dietary Allowance (RDA) for iodine during breastfeeding is 290 mcg daily.
 You will get some iodine from the foods you eat.
 However, you should continue to take your iodine-containing prenatal vitamin.
 The American Thyroid Association recommends that breastfeeding women should supplement their diet with a daily supplement that contains 150 mcg of iodine.
 Women should not take more than 500 to 1100 mcg for long periods.
 If a baby does not get the right amounts of iodine, their thyroid might not work well.
-Be sure to talk to your health care provider about all of your breastfeeding questions.
+Be sure to talk to your healthcare provider about all of your breastfeeding questions.

 My baby’s father has low iodine.
 Can this affect our chances to get pregnant or have a healthy child?

 This is not known.
 There is one small study that found high iodine levels in men who were attending an infertility clinic.
 This study noted that these men also had some changes in their sperm.
-It is not clear if it was due to higher iodine levels.
-There are no studies looking at birth defects, but it is unlikely that a man’s iodine levels would affect his chances to affect his baby’s development.
+It is not clear if the changes were due to higher iodine levels or other factors.
+There are no studies looking at birth defects, but it is unlikely that a man’s iodine levels would affect the baby’s development.
 In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.wpengine.com/fact-sheets/paternal-exposures-pregnancy/.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.